PyMoDAQ/PyMoDAQ/docs/src/developer_folder/instrument_plugins.rst

 When an actuator's controller can drive multiple axis (like a XY translation stage for instance), the plugin instrument class should defines two class attributes:

 * `is_multiaxis` should be set to True.
-This will trigger the display of the multiaxis section on the UI
+This will trigger the display of the multiaxis section on the UI\n Deprecated in 4.4.1 not needed anymore as one read that info from the length of the axis_names variable
-* `axes_names` should be a list or dict describing the different actuator such a controller can drive
+* `axes_names` should be a list or dict describing the different actuator (axis) such a controller can drive

 .. note::
-    New in 4.4.0
+    New in 4.4.1
-    Moreover two other attributes can then be transformed as list, namely:
+    Moreover two other attributes should then be transformed as list or dict (depending the definition of the `_axis_names` variable, namely:

-    * `_controller_units`: can be a list of string specifying the units to be used by each axis In case, all axes have the same working *units*, could be left as a str.
+    * `_controller_units`: can be a list or a dict of strings specifying the units to be used by each axis.
+In case of a list or dict, the type and length should be the same as `axis_names` In case all axes have the same working *units*, could be left as a str.
 PyMoDAQ handles the rest
+    * `_epsilon`: deprecated, please use `_epsilons`
-    * `_epsilon`: can be a list of float specifying the epsilon to be used by each axis In case, all axes have the same *epsilon*, could be left as a float.
+    * `_epsilons`: can be a list or dict of float specifying the epsilon to be used by each axis.
+      In case of a list or dict, the type and length should be the same as `axis_names` In case all axes have the same *epsilon*, could be left as a float.
 PyMoDAQ handles the rest

 .. code-block::

     class DAQ_Move_MockNamedAxes(DAQ_Move_base):
-        is_multiaxes = True
         _axis_names = ['Xaxis', 'Yaxis', 'Zaxis']
         # or:
         _axis_names = {'Xaxis': 0, 'Yaxis': 1, 'Zaxis': 2}